pcaisse/vowelpro/README.md

 This software helps learners of English and the hearing impaired practice their English vowels.

 The web app uses the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) which currently has limited support.
 Vowel Pro only works in Chrome and Firefox.
+CherryPy is the Python web framework used.

-Note that the Python script can also be run as a stand-alone file.
+Note that the Python script can also be run as a stand-alone file from the command line.

-Vowel Pro is published under the [GPLv3](http://www.gnu.org/copyleft/gpl.html).
+License: Vowel Pro is published under the [GPLv3](http://www.gnu.org/copyleft/gpl.html).

 Why vowels?
 -----------